 With the remote team you have to be more creative when thinking of an idea for a teambuilding event.
 You can find hundreds of suggestions on different websites, starting from ice-breaking activities during a virtual meeting, online games that you can do right in Teams, quizzes, bingo, riddles and even tiny campfire.
 Choose the option that all your team members will love and enjoy the quality time with your teammates through Microsoft Teams meetings.

-With Microsoft Teams, you can communicate with your colleagues in private and group chats, as well as start conversations in channels.
+In Microsoft Teams you can communicate with your colleagues in private and group chats, as well as start conversations in channels.

 To emphasize the importance and urgency of your message to the receiver, just modify delivery options to let your teammate know that you need a quick response.